Last Embrace: Plot

 At Princeton, Richard Peabody decodes the note for Harry.
 Peabody has accumulated several notes, all attached to very peculiar murders.
 Harry is the first one to have received the note and lived.
 He also relays a message that someone wants to meet Harry in the bell tower courtyard the following day.

 In the courtyard, Harry is lured into a trap by Quittle.
 Harry manages to kill Quittle during a shootout in the bell tower, and then encounters Sam Urdell, the old man on the train.
 Sam explains that he is part of a committee investigating the blood murders.
 They investigate the various clues, and they piece together that Harry's grandfather owned a brothel on the Lower East Side of Manhattan.

 In a hotel at Niagara Falls, Ellie is dressed as a prostitute and lures Bernie Meckler into a bathtub with her.
 As she has sex with Meckler, she drowns him.
 As Harry and Sam put together their information, they are led back to Princeton.
 Harry realizes that Ellie is the one murdering men, on behalf of victims of white slavery like her grandmother.
 They drive up to Niagara Falls, where they have an emotional confrontation.
 She tries to kill him, but confesses that she loves him.
 He is conflicted, but he tells her that he will turn her in.
-Ellie runs from him, and he chases her through the Robert Moses Niagara Power Plant.
-She escapes onto a tour bus and he steals another tour bus and follows her to the Cave of the Winds, where he chases her through the tunnels until they have a final confrontation at the edge of the falls.
+Ellie knees him in the groin and runs away; he chases her through the Robert Moses Niagara Power Plant.
+She escapes onto a tour bus and he steals another tour bus and follows her to the Journey Behind the Falls, where he chases her through the tunnels until they have a final confrontation at the edge of the falls.
 They break through the railing and Harry grabs Ellie, but she struggles and takes a deadly plummet.